Sunday, April 24, 2022

 (1) The network of the European Broadcasting Union for the exchange of news and television programmes amongst its member organizations and for the relay of news and programmes from outside the network.

-1950: The European Broadcasting Union (EBU) (Européenne de Radio-Télévision (UER)).
-EBU was formed 12 February 1950 as an alliance of public service media organizations, currently made up of seventy-three members in fifty-six countries and thirty-four associate-members in a further twenty, not all of which are in Europe.
+1950: The European Broadcasting Union (EBU) (Européenne de Radio-Télévision (UER)) was formed in February 1950 as an alliance of public service media organizations and currently has seventy-three members in fifty-six countries and thirty-four associate-members in a further twenty, not all of which are in Europe.
 The EBU is now best known for producing the Eurovision Song Contest although it broadcasts a wide range of programmes.

 Blatant injustice, 2003